 Some of the major KYC and AML procedures that Shufti Pro offers include;

 - Document Verification

 - AML Background Checks

-A simple and efficient way for banks, financial institutions, e-commerce stores, crypto exchanges, ICOs and a number of other businesses is to verify customers through document verification.
-It allows businesses to verify users through multiple documents including ID cards, passports, driver’s license, credit/debit card, utility bills and other customised documents, that a business may need verification for, for its users.
+A simple and efficient way for banks, financial institutions, e-commerce stores, crypto exchanges, ICOs, and a number of other businesses is to verify customers through document verification.
+It encourages customer compliance and allows businesses to verify users through multiple documents including ID cards, passports, driver’s licenses, credit/debit cards, utility bills, and other customized documents that a business may need verification, for its users.

-The verification of the document(s) can be personalised for business, according to its need to verify its users.
+The verification of the document(s) can be personalized for business, according to its need to verify its users.
 For example, an online retailer would want to verify the address of its customers to avoid shipping fraud and errors.
-Different features of a document that can be verified include Name, Date of Birth, Age, Date of Issue and Expiration, Document Number (MRZ code, passport number etc.), Gender, Nationality etc.
+Different features of a document that can be verified include Name, Date of Birth, Age, Date of Issue and Expiration, Document Number (MRZ code, passport number, etc.), Gender, Nationality, etc.

 The process of document verification for a business is simple and easy.
 All they have to do is select the mode of verification (onsite or offsite) and document checks they want.
 The rest is taken care of by the verification software.
 The process of document verification involves;

 - The end-user or customer comes in for verification and selects the type of document he/she wants to be verified by.
 It is up to the company to provide multiple options for its customers for verification including ID card, passport driver’s license, or any other ID document.